FoNDUE-HTR/Documentation/README.md

 This repo aims at helping local users of FoNDUE.
 They can find informations about HTR solutions in Geneva.

-1. A tutorial can be found here [in French](https://lectaurep.hypotheses.org/documentation/prendre-en-main-escriptorium) and here [in English](https://lectaurep.hypotheses.org/documentation/escriptorium-tutorial-en).
+1. A tutorial for _eScriptorium_ can be found here [in French](https://lectaurep.hypotheses.org/documentation/prendre-en-main-escriptorium) and here [in English](https://lectaurep.hypotheses.org/documentation/escriptorium-tutorial-en).

 2. Using the cluster is also possible to benefit from advanced paramaters.
 A tutorial can be found [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/CLUSTERS.md).